whoisjustinngo/tp/docs/UserGuide.md

 Examples:
 * Adding a friend: `add n/bobby r/friend p/12345678 e/example@gmail.com a/NUS`
 * Adding a client: `add n/bob r/client p/12345678 e/example@gmail.com a/Heng Mui Kiat Street 32`
+* Adding a friend with 2 tags: `add n/darren r/friend p/12345678 e/example@gmail.com a/Heng Mui Kiat Street 32` t/classmate t/SOC
+### Editing a contact: `edit`
+Format: `edit INDEX [n/NAME] [r/RELATIONSHIP] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]`
+Edits the contact at the specified INDEX.
+* The index refers to the index number shown in the Contact list.
+* The index must be a positive integer 1, 2, 3, … and a valid index in the contact list

+Examples:
+Changing a friend to a client: `edit 1 r/client`
+Changing a contact's phone and email: `edit 1 p/12345678 e/newEmail@gmail.com` Changing a contact's tags: `edit 2 t/nus t/dancer`

+Example:
+`delete 2`
 ### Deleting a contact: `delete`
 Format: `delete INDEX`
 Deletes the contact at the specified INDEX.